 Destroying our mortgage was the initial plan.
 It’s what launched us on our path to Financial Freedom.
 Making that choice was the first step we made towards the possibility of early retirement, before we even knew anything about early retirement, or thought it would ever be something we did.

-When we made that choice, we weren’t looking to leave our jobs anytime soon.
+When we made that choice, we weren’t looking to leave our jobs.
 We just knew that our housing costs were a huge portion of our monthly expenses, and if we eliminated our mortgage payments, we would have more choice.

 We had read all sorts of finance books, some arguing the benefits of paying off your mortgage early and many arguing against it.
 But we knew we had to take the financial knowledge we had built and look at the totality of our individual circumstances in order to make the best decision, including our own personalities and attitudes towards debt.

 We started by looking at our debt situation.
-At the time we had only two sources of debt.
+At the time we had only four sources of debt.
 A small car loan at 0% interest, our principle residence mortgage, and two rental property mortgages.